redux-form/redux-form/src/pages/examples/Wizard.md

 1. Connect each page with `reduxForm()` to the same form name.
 2. Each form page, except the last, uses the `fields` array of only fields on that page.
-3. Specify the `destroyOnUnmount` flag to preserve form data across form component unmounts.
+3. Specify the `destroyOnUnmount: false` flag to preserve form data across form component unmounts.
 4. Specify a sync validation _only for the fields on the current page_.
 5. Use `onSubmit` to transition forward to the next page; this forces validation to run.
 6. On the final page of the wizard, specify _all_ the `fields`, so that they will all be submitted.